-Note that a tear in the windshield plastic liner is only precluded when there is a potential for a test article component to penetrate into the vehicle.
+Note that a tear in the windshield plastic liner is not relevant if there is no potential for a test article component to penetrate into the vehicle.
 For example, a tear produced by a breakaway lumi- naire pole falling on the vehicle’s roof would not be considered a cause for failing the test.
+As another example, a continuous, flexible cable element may contact and deform the A-pillar of an impacting vehicle within acceptable limits and cause minor tearing of the windshield’s plastic liner.

+During oblique vehicular impacts into tall, flexible cable median barriers, side windows may fracture due to contact with continuous cable elements.
+Contact with the longitudinal cable elements may also result in localized deformations to the roof’s structural support members (i.e., the A- and/or B-pillars).
+In such circumstances, the risk of significant intrusion into the occupant compartment and contact between the cable elements and the head of a vehicle occupant is small.
+The relatively low vehicle decelerations experienced during a vehicular impact with a flexible cable barrier will typically result in only minor lateral movement of the occupant, and the occupant’s head is not expected to be partially ejected outside of a side window.
+Thus, in these instances, it may be reasonable to relax the side window fracture criteria as long as several conditions are met.
+First, there should be no demonstrated risk for the ends of rail elements to spear into the occupant compartment.
+Second, the continuous cable elements should not laterally protrude more than 3 in.
+(76 mm) into the side window region based on observation of the plastic deformation to the A- and/or B-pillars.
+Finally, the A- and B-pillars should not be completely severed.

 Note that some vehicles now incorporate glued seams on the fl oor board as well as other areas.
 In the presence of signifi cant deformation, these bonded seams can separate and create an opening into the occupant compartment.
 There is no available data to relate occupant injury severity to the open- ing of seams in the fl oor pan area.
 However, it is generally believed that an opening in the occupant compartment by and of itself does not necessarily result in injury to the occupants unless it is ac- companied by an object moving toward the occupant.
 Therefore, a seam separation by itself is not